Privacy Policy

 Approval RecordsActions submitted for approval, approver decisions, timestamps

-Integration MetadataExternal services accessed, API endpoints called, data transferred (metadata only)
+Integration MetadataExternal services accessed, API endpoints called, data transferred (metadata only), MCP tool invocations and parameters, connected third-party service identifiers

 Security EventsPolicy violations, blocked actions, kill switch activations, anomaly detections